Peter of Bruys

 Peter of Bruys (also known as Pierre De Bruys or Peter de Bruis; fl.
-1117 – c.1131) was a medieval French religious teacher.
-He was called a heresiarch (leader of a heretical movement) by the Roman Catholic Church because he opposed infant baptism, the erecting of churches and the veneration of crosses, the doctrine of transubstantiation and prayers for the dead.
+1117 – c.1131) was a medieval French proto-Protestant reformer and teacher.
+He was called a heresiarch and was deprived of his office by the Roman Catholic Church for opposing infant baptism, the erecting of churches and the veneration of crosses, the doctrine of transubstantiation and prayers for the dead.
 An angry Roman Catholic mob murdered him in or around 1131.

-Information on Peter of Bruys is derived from two extant sources, the treatise of Peter the Venerable against his followers and a passage written by Peter Abelard.
+His followers became known as Petrobrusians.

 Life and teachings

+Much of the life of Peter of Bruys is unknown; our only information on him is derived from two extant sources, the treatise of Peter the Venerable against the Petrobrusians and a passage written by Peter Abelard.

-Sources suggest that Peter was born at Bruis, in southeastern France.
-The history of his early life is unknown, but he was a Roman Catholic priest who had been deprived of his office by the Church hierarchy for teaching unorthodox doctrine.
-He began his preaching in Dauphiné and Provence, probably between 1117 and 1120.
+Peter of Bruys was born at Bruis, in southeastern France.
+Peter was a Roman Catholic priest who began preaching in Dauphiné and Provence, probably between 1117 and 1120.
 The local bishops, who oversaw the dioceses of Embrun, Die, and Gap, suppressed his teachings within their jurisdictions.
 In spite of the official repression, Peter's teachings gained adherents at Narbonne, Toulouse and in Gascony.

+Peter was influenced by some of the teachings of an earlier reformer from Italy named Gundolfo, especially in his teaching that salvation can be found outside of the official church and within reading the gospels and adopting their principles.

 Peter admitted the doctrinal authority of the Gospels in their literal interpretation but considered the other New Testament writings to be valueless, as he doubted their apostolic origin.
 He questioned the Old Testament and rejected the authority of the Church Fathers and that of the Roman Catholic Church itself.

 Petrobrusians also opposed clerical celibacy, infant baptism, prayers for the dead and organ music.